michaelhyatt/elastic-apm-mule3-agent/example-app/README.md

 # Example application

 ## INFO
 The application is running in Docker using docker-compose.
 The application itself consists of component1 and component2 illustrating 2 Mule applications with top level flow in component1 calling a number of flows in component2 over http.
 Docker-compose brings up the Elastic stack (Kibana, Elasticsearch and APM server) that are wired to receive traces from component1 and component2.
+The application also contains a steady state load generator invoking `component1` at about 10 requests per second rate to create a stable base load.

 ## Prerequisites
 Ensure docker daemon is configured with 8GB RAM.
 Also, if you use proxies, you may need to update `Dockerfile` to copy across your Maven settings.xml file.